quii/go-http-reference-impl/bdd-draft.md

 There are a few techniques to move quickly and get the test passing:

 - Be ruthless with scope.
-Stick to the happy path and don't get distracted by edge-cases.
+  - Stick to the happy path and don't get distracted by edge-cases.
+  - Use `TODO` liberally.
 - If you're relying on 3rd party systems, consider using a fake version at first.
 For instance instead of a Postgres implementation of storage, knock together an in-memory version.

 Once you have your test passing you now have the license to iterate further and with confidence.
 At this point, you can more or less forget about the acceptance tests, and you can probably drive out the additional behaviour you need via unit tests, which are simpler and faster to work with.

 ## Further iterations

 The top-down, behaviour-focused approach means you get the "happy path" working, and you can validate that all the "plumbing" code of creating new routers and services is done and is serving a real need.

 Further iterations can typically be done via adding more unit tests and working in the domain code.

+## Wrapping up

+Taking a disciplined, top-down approach means you keep focused on a real goal and eliminate waste.
+I often see well-meaning devs adding code to a system for hypothetical future requirements.
+They're unintegrated, often untested and all they do is bring confusion.

+This way of working typically drives out the abstractions and interfaces you need to get the work done.
+As you push through the top of the system, through routing and services the design of your abstractions become more obvious and validated.

+The whole time you have constant validation as to whether the system _really_ works, which is an extremely liberating thing.
+It allows you to iterate quickly, with confidence and minimal toil.